2025-2026 / GBLX2147-1

 Being able to estimate the right balance between substance and form of the project.

-Being able to mobilise skills for the benefit of a statement.
+Being able to mobilise skills in support of a critical approach and of an articulated design position.

 Planned learning activities and teaching methods